Seputaes/result/README.md

-In Java, this can be useful as a means of propagating errors back up the call layers--for example, to display an error message to a user--without needing to throw an exception.
+In Java, this can be useful as a means of propagating errors back up the call layers--for example, to display an error message to a user--without needing to bubble up exceptions.
 While similar things can be accomplished via exception handling, Result provides a cleaner and functional-interface method of **doing something** with the error value as opposed to just throwing it verbatim.